davidlares/ruby-cli-tweets/README.md

 ## Tweets

-DavidTweets is a small script for tweeting from the CLI by running a Ruby program.
+This is a small script for tweeting from the CLI by running a Ruby program.
 Platzi's Basic Ruby Course Workshop

 ## Usage